versionone/VersionOne.Client.Requestor/README.md

     > Access-Control-Allow-Headers = Authorization, Content-Type

+	**Option B:**
+If you cannot or want to enable CORS in your VersionOne instance server you can use our CorsProxy which will seat between requestor and your VersionOne instance, without needing to change IIS.
+For more information about how to install CorsProxy go to [https://github.com/versionone/VersionOne.CorsProxy](https://github.com/versionone/VersionOne.CorsProxy) (it is just one click!).

 7. Browse to the new site.
 If you placed it directly into the default site, the address should be [`http://localhost/v1requestor`](http://localhost/v1requestor).
 8. See the `Configure for VersionOne Projects` section below.

 ### Option 2: Deploy to `Custom` folder of your VersionOne instance